Unix System Architecture and Unix File System Structure

 - Computer hardware such as memory, disc, printers are controlled by the kernel.

-- The kernel schedules the processes, control and executes various user-defined tasks.
+- The kernel provides a set of basic services, such as process management, memory management, and input/output (I/O) management the processes, control and executes various user-defined tasks.

 - It interprets commands given by the users and executes them using the kernel.